BJJ & NO GI

 Our academy offers top level training, led by black belt world champions, with 2000 sq ft of mat space to roll and drill.
 Whether you goal is to train for your next competition or learn a new discipline, our instructors will get you there.

-We are Houston's first martial arts academy to deliver our athletes structured, functional training.
-We have carefully designed our functional area to provide our athletes exactly what they need to improve their strength and conditioning off the mat.
+We have carefully designed our cardio and functional area to provide our athletes exactly what they need to improve their strength and conditioning off the mat.

 Personal training is available by appointment and our functional area is available for rental by certified trainers.